Last Saturday we did a "Gift Revolution" event at the "Fort Lauderdale Boat Parade".

 He was in middle school at the time and lived alone with his mother.
 She only spoke Spanish and they lived in a tough neighborhood in the Miami area.
 We took him in as one of our on and oversaw his schooling and things like that.
 He became a big brother to my daughters and a son to Kelli and I. Ralph was involved in everything we did.

 He got a college degree, married a wonderful young lady named Lisa, worked in a couple a churches as a youth pastor, and is now a Lieutenant for Palm Beach County Fire-Rescue.Ralph and Lisa have a little boy named Joey.
-Joey is 2 and 1/2 and full of energy.

 Last night we went up to West Palm for a special occasion and got a great gift from God for all of us...